-Name: ID #: (theck all that apply: ELL Sp.Ed; 504GIForeign Excr nange: Homeschool: School: Grade: Date Initiate ed: Date(s) Ame ended: The Six-to-Eight-Year Plan is intended to Graduatio on PlanFoundation + Endorsement use as you progress through high school will want to review the plan each year to courses for graduation.
+Name: ID #: C Sheck all that apply: ELL Sp.Ed 504 GT Foreign Exch nange: Homeschool: School: Grade: Date Initiate d: Date(s) Amended: The Six-to-Eight-Year Plan is intended to Graduatio on PlanFoundation + Endorsement use as you progress through high school will want to review the plan each year to courses for graduation.
 Use this guide to Discipline Credits ished Level of Achievement rmance Acknowledgment your career goals.
-Ensure that you are ta aking the academic courses that support English 4 (Include Algebra II for your post-secondary plans.
-Math 4 mathematics) And, outstanding performance: Science 4 , , Endorsement: My Post High School plans: Social Studies 3 Required in order to be in a dual credit course STEM (Check as many as apply): Foreign Language 2 eligible for the Top Ten in bilingualism and bi-literacy X Business and Industry Arts and Humanities Two-Year College Technical Training Fine Arts 1 Percent for Automatic on an AP test or IB exam Public Services Four-Year College Physical Education 1 Admission to Texas on the PSAT, the ACT-PLAN, the SAT, or the ACT (Multidisciplinary Studies) Employment Electives 7 Public Colleges and for earning a nationally or Certifications Available: NCCER MilitaryOther rtifications Available: NCCER Core, NCCER Electrical, NCCER Carpentry 26 Universities (Top Seven Percent for the University of Texas at Austin) internationally recognized business or industry certification or license
+Ensure that you are ta king the academic courses that support English 4 (Include Algebra II for your post-secondary plans.
+Math 4 mathematics) And, outstanding performance: Science 4 in a dual credit course Endorsement: My Post High School plans: Social Studies 3 eligible for the Top Tenin bilin STEM (Check as many as apply): Foreign Language 2 in bilingualism and bi-literacy X Business and Industry Arts and Humanities Two-Year College Technical Training Fine Arts 1 Percent for Automatic on an AP test or IB exam Public Services Four-Year College Physical Education 1 Admission to Texas on the PSAT, the ACT-PLAN, the SAT, or the ACT (Multidisciplinary Studies) Employment Electives 7 Public Colleges and for earning a nationally or MilitaryOther Certifications Available: NCCER Core, NCCER Electrical, NCCER Carpentry Total Credits Required for Graduation: 26 Universities (Top Seven Percent for the University of Texas at Austin) internationally recognized business or industry certification or license